DanielGuzmanT/cockpit-pi-img/README.md

 # Cockpit Pi-gen
-Source code to build an Raspberry Pi Image with Cockpit installed
+Source code to build a Raspberry Pi Image with Cockpit installed

 ### What Cockpit is?